-- 36. If the student's behaviour has previously been the subject of either the Student Disciplinary Procedure or these Procedures and was found to constitute misconduct or professionally unsuitable behaviour, either at the informal or formal stages, the Chair of the Professional Suitability Panel will be supplied with the relevant information, in a sealed envelope.
+- 45. If the student's behaviour has previously been the subject of either the Student Disciplinary Procedure or these Procedures and was found to constitute misconduct or professionally unsuitable behaviour, either at the informal or formal stages, the Chair of the Professional Suitability Panel will be supplied with the relevant information, in a sealed envelope.
 This envelope will not be opened, nor will any of the information contained in the envelope be disclosed to any member of the Panel, until the members of the Panel have considered the evidence before them and reached a decision.
-If the case is upheld, the members of the Professional Suitability Panel may then have access to the information in the sealed envelope which may be taken into account in determining what action should be implemented. - 36.1.
-The Invoking Officer and witnesses should not make reference to previous allegations or findings of misconduct or unsuitable behaviour during the Panel hearing; any references to previous allegations or findings should be removed, so far as practicable, from evidence including transcripts of interviews. - 37.
+If the case is upheld, the members of the Professional Suitability Panel may then have access to the information in the sealed envelope which may be taken into account in determining what action should be implemented. - 45.1.
+The Invoking Officer and witnesses should not make reference to previous allegations or findings of misconduct or unsuitable behaviour during the Panel hearing; any references to previous allegations or findings should be removed, so far as practicable, from evidence including transcripts of interviews. - 46.
 The Panel may either dismiss the case, or uphold the referral.
-The Panel will prepare a report within 10 working days of the hearing, summarising the facts of the case, presenting its evaluation of the facts and recording its decision.
 If the referral is upheld, the Panel may decide that no further action is necessary; or that one or more of the following measures be implemented.
 The following list is not exhaustive and it may be the case in any particular faculty or programme that certain action listed may not at any time be an appropriate measure if a referral is upheld: - a.
-Expulsion of the student from the University and a report to the appropriate professional body, if applicable, and/or the Disclosure and Barring Service, if appropriate. - b.
-Termination of professional education and training and a report to the appropriate professional body, if applicable, and/or the Disclosure and Barring Service, if appropriate. - c.
-Suspension of professional education and training or from a placement for a specified period not exceeding one academic year. - d Suspension of the student from attendance at the University for a maximum of two weeks. - e.
+Expulsion of the student from the University. - if appropriate and required by the professional body a report to the relevant professional body, and/or the Disclosure and Barring Service; paragraphs 48 and 4849 below shall have effect. - b.
+Termination of professional education and training. - if appropriate and required by the professional body a report to the relevant professional body, and/or the Disclosure and Barring Service; paragraphs 48 and 49 shall have effect. - Suspension of professional education and training or from a placement for a specified period not exceeding one academic year. - d.
+Suspension of the student from attendance at the University for a maximum of two weeks. - e.
 Exclusion of the student by selective restriction to certain parts of the campus for a maximum period of six months. - f.
 Restriction on the holding of any office or committee membership in the University, or the Students Union, the exact details to be specified. - g.
-A recommendation to the Vice-Chancellor or Director of Services to terminate the student's accommodation contract for University accommodation or Head Tenancy and possession of the accommodation in accordance with the published terms and conditions of residence. - h.
-The issue of a written warning. - i.
-The imposition of a fine up to a maximum of £200, this figure to reflect the seriousness of the allegations. - j.
-That the student seek appropriate medical and/or other necessary assistance or support.
+A recommendation to the Vice-Chancellor or Director of Services to terminate the student's accommodation contract for University accommodation or Head Tenancy and possession of the accommodation in accordance with the published terms and conditions of residence. - The issue of a written warning. - i.
+The imposition of a fine up to a maximum of £500, this figure to reflect the seriousness of the allegations. - That the student seek appropriate medical and/or other necessary assistance or support.